dhutapratama/docs/vite.md

 <a name="introduction"></a>
 ## Introduction

 [Vite](https://vitejs.dev) is a modern frontend build tool that provides an extremely fast development environment and bundles your code for production.
-When building applications with Laravel, you will typically use Vite to bundle your application's CSS and JavaScript files into production ready assets.
+When building applications with Lets, you will typically use Vite to bundle your application's CSS and JavaScript files into production ready assets.

-Laravel integrates seamlessly with Vite by providing an official plugin and Blade directive to load your assets for development and production.
+Lets integrates seamlessly with Vite by providing an official plugin and Blade directive to load your assets for development and production.

 > **Note**
-> Are you running Laravel Mix?
-Vite has replaced Laravel Mix in new Laravel installations.
-For Mix documentation, please visit the [Laravel Mix](https://laravel-mix.com/) website.
+> Are you running Lets Mix?
+Vite has replaced Lets Mix in new Lets installations.
+For Mix documentation, please visit the [Lets Mix](https://laravel-mix.com/) website.
 If you would like to switch to Vite, please see our [migration guide](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite).

 <a name="vite-or-mix"></a>
-#### Choosing Between Vite And Laravel Mix
+#### Choosing Between Vite And Lets Mix

-Before transitioning to Vite, new Laravel applications utilized [Mix](https://laravel-mix.com/), which is powered by [webpack](https://webpack.js.org/), when bundling assets.
+Before transitioning to Vite, new Lets applications utilized [Mix](https://laravel-mix.com/), which is powered by [webpack](https://webpack.js.org/), when bundling assets.
 Vite focuses on providing a faster and more productive experience when building rich JavaScript applications.
 If you are developing a Single Page Application (SPA), including those developed with tools like [Inertia](https://inertiajs.com), Vite will be the perfect fit.

 Vite also works well with traditional server-side rendered applications with JavaScript "sprinkles", including those using [Livewire](https://laravel-livewire.com).
-However, it lacks some features that Laravel Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.
+However, it lacks some features that Lets Mix supports, such as the ability to copy arbitrary assets into the build that are not referenced directly in your JavaScript application.

 <a name="migrating-back-to-mix"></a>
 #### Migrating Back To Mix

-Have you started a new Laravel application using our Vite scaffolding but need to move back to Laravel Mix and webpack?
+Have you started a new Lets application using our Vite scaffolding but need to move back to Lets Mix and webpack?
 No problem.
 Please consult our [official guide on migrating from Vite to Mix](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-vite-to-laravel-mix).

 <a name="installation"></a>
 ## Installation & Setup

 > **Note**
-> The following documentation discusses how to manually install and configure the Laravel Vite plugin.
-However, Laravel's [starter kits](/docs/{{version}}/starter-kits) already include all of this scaffolding and are the fastest way to get started with Laravel and Vite.
+> The following documentation discusses how to manually install and configure the Lets Vite plugin.
+However, Lets's [starter kits](/docs/{{version}}/starter-kits) already include all of this scaffolding and are the fastest way to get started with Lets and Vite.

 <a name="installing-node"></a>
 ### Installing Node

-You must ensure that Node.js (16+) and NPM are installed before running Vite and the Laravel plugin:
+You must ensure that Node.js (16+) and NPM are installed before running Vite and the Lets plugin:

 ```sh
 node -v
 npm -v
 ```

 You can easily install the latest version of Node and NPM using simple graphical installers from [the official Node website](https://nodejs.org/en/download/).
-Or, if you are using [Laravel Sail](https://laravel.com/docs/{{version}}/sail), you may invoke Node and NPM through Sail:
+Or, if you are using [Lets Sail](https://laravel.com/docs/{{version}}/sail), you may invoke Node and NPM through Sail:

 ```sh
 ./vendor/bin/sail node -v